objectionary/eo-phi-normalizer/site/docs/src/normalizer/report.md

 ## Reports

-The `report` command generates reports about initial and normalized `PHI` programs.
+The `normalizer report` command generates reports about initial and normalized `PHI` programs.

 The reports contain detailed information about metrics collected for these programs.